enowars/specification/checker_protocol.md

 For the `exploit` method, this is the hex-encoded SHA256 hash of the flag to be searched by the exploit.
 For all other methods, the `flagHash` is not set or `null`.

 #### attackInfo
 For the `exploit` method, this is the `attackInfo` that was returned by the `putflag` method for the flag to be found, if any was returned, and not set or `null` otherwise.
-For all other methods, the `flagHash` is not set or `null`.
+For all other methods, the `attackInfo` is not set or `null`.

 ### CheckerResultMessage
 #### result